Why properties are valued

 How often are properties valued

-State legislation requires all properties within Victoria to be revalued at least once every two years.
+State legislation requires all properties within Victoria to be revalued on an annual basis.

-2016 was a revaluation year.
-The average increase in property value across Moreland in 2016 is around 19%.
+The average increase in property value across Moreland in 2018 is around 25 per cent.

 How properties are valued